bilsiq/comp723-text-mining/report.md

 Stemming is done in order to normalize textual data.
 It also helps in reducing the number of words in the corpus.
 Which in-turn helps machine learning algorithms to perform better.
+The way stemming works is by removing the suffixes of each work, returning it to its root form (Rouse, 2018).

 ### Removing stop words & punctuations